Custom Domains

 On a self-hosted deployment:

 The exact target value depends on the proxy cluster you selected when adding the domain.
-The NetBird dashboard displays the required CNAME target after you save the domain.
+The NetBird dashboard displays the required CNAME record and target after you save the domain.

-After creating the DNS record, return to the Reverse Proxy > Custom Domains page and click Validate next to the domain.
+After creating the DNS record, return to the Reverse Proxy > Custom Domains page and click Verify Domain next to the domain.

-NetBird performs a CNAME lookup on validation.<your-domain> and verifies that it resolves to a known proxy cluster.
-Once validation succeeds, the domain status changes to validated and it becomes available in the domain selector when creating or editing services.
+NetBird performs a CNAME lookup on *.<your-domain> and verifies that it resolves to a known proxy cluster.
+Once verification succeeds, the domain status changes to Active and it becomes available in the domain selector when creating or editing services.

 Managing custom domains